If you’ve been injured in an 18-wheeler accident, you should know how to deal with truck companies to get paid what you legally deserve.

 Injury payments can cover the costs of your hospital and medical bills, physical therapy, lost wages and emotional damages.
 Though you have a legal right to make this claim, a truck company is likely to resist paying you what you deserve — which is one reason why you may need a truck accident lawyer from Jim Adler & Associates.

 Commercial trucking in America is big business.
-According to American Trucking Associations, almost 70% of all U.S. freight tonnage travels on nearly three million heavy-duty Class 8 trucks (whose gross vehicle weight rating, or GVWR, exceeds 33,000 pounds).
+According to the American Trucking Associations, almost 70% of all U.S. freight tonnage travels on nearly three million heavy-duty Class 8 trucks (whose gross vehicle weight rating, or GVWR, exceeds 33,000 pounds).
 These trucks move 9.2 billion tons of freight yearly while burning 37 billion gallons of diesel fuel.

 But though trucks play a vital role in the economy, the trucking business’ enormity means individual Americans often must tangle with a monolithic and powerful company when trying to claim their legal right to economic compensation after a truck accident injury.